Patient education: Risks and benefits of alcohol (Beyond the Basics)

 Is alcohol good for your health?

 Alcohol abuse is discussed separately.
-(See "Patient information: Alcohol use — when is drinking a problem?
+(See "Patient education: Alcohol use — when is drinking a problem?
 (Beyond the Basics)".)

 HOW MUCH IS ONE DRINK?